 Outside of his professional life, Bang enjoys spending his time volunteering and getting involved with other organizations.
 He is particularly proud to serve as the DEI & Community Outreach Director for the DC Chapter of the National Association of Asian American Professionals.
 Additionally, he also spends his summer as a leadership speaker for the Crossroads Drum Major & Leadership Clinic.

-As National Vice President of Colonization & Membership, Jessica is directly responsible for colonization, membership education, and policy violation allegations in the fraternity.
-She is a member of the National Curriculum Committee, and reviews activity submissions for The Road to Wisdom.
-Jessica works collaboratively with the National Chapter and Colony Education Coordinator to colonize new chapters of Kappa Kappa Psi, and works with struggling chapters to help bring them back to active status.
-In addition to these duties, she oversees the Chapter Field Representative Program, and is responsible for coordinating the National Leadership Conference for student leaders in the fraternity each summer.
-By vote of a simple majority, Jessica will advance to the position of National President at the 2021 National Convention.
+As National Vice President for Membership & Expansion, Bang is directly responsible for expansion, membership education, and policy violation allegations in the fraternity.
+He is a member of the National Curriculum Committee, and reviews activity submissions for The Road to Wisdom.
+Bang works collaboratively with the National Chapter and Expansion Education Coordinator to birth new chapters of Kappa Kappa Psi, and works with struggling chapters to help bring them back to active status.
+In addition to these duties, he oversees the Chapter Field Representative Program, and is responsible for coordinating the National Leadership Conference for student leaders in the fraternity each summer.
+By vote of a simple majority, Bang will advance to the position of National President at the 2023 National Convention.

 As National Vice President for Professional Relations, Tony serves as a liaison for Kappa Kappa Psi with the college band teaching profession.
 Along with his counterpart from Tau Beta Sigma, he is also responsible for planning the National Intercollegiate Band at the Biannual National Conventions, overseeing logistics and contributing to the selection of the Guest Conductor and Commissioned Composer with the Board of Trustees.
 He will also work to support Chapter Sponsors and Directors of Bands and cultivate their relationships with Chapters.
 The VPPR is appointed by the National President, with approval by the National Council, for a two-year term.